hilinsky/project/README.md

 # App repository

-This repository containts code of theme WordPress
+This repository contains code of theme WordPress